Special Olympics Georgia Receives $80,000 Grant From UPS Foundation

-Special Olympics Georgia received a $80,000 grant from The UPS Foundation the charitable arm of UPS.
+Synopsis: Special Olympics Georgia received a $80,000 grant from The UPS Foundation the charitable arm of UPS.
+Special Olympics Georgia received a $80,000 grant from The UPS Foundation, the charitable arm of UPS (NYSE: UPS).

 The grant will be used for the five state competitions hosted for children and adult athletes with intellectual disabilities across the state as well as the meals venue at the State Summer Games next May at Emory University.